WilliamChalencon/SystemeProject/README.md

 {replicates name : [{position:[nucleotide or mutation, nb of appearance],...},..]}

 This script was made by William CHALENCON student at the university of montpellier.
 An AI was used to help on debugging.

+This script was made with VSCode 1.85 through WSL:UBUNTU 20.04